 Here are some of the options that allow you to leverage digital technology to thank and attract more donors using campaign thermometers, live feeds of donations, displaying donor lists, and telling interactive or non-interactive donor and/or campaign stories.

-Conventional picture plaques can be very nice, but they’re not dynamic.
-Having the flexibility to make adjustments to your picture plaques at will allows you to do things like add holiday themes, create special decorations on a particular donor’s birthday, add or remove names, tell the donor story, videos and much more.
+Conventional donor plaques can be nice, but they’re not dynamic.
+Having the flexibility to make adjustments to your donor plaques at will allows you to do things like add holiday themes, create special decorations on a particular donor’s birthday, add or remove names, tell the donor story, videos and much more.

 Metal memorial plaques are the traditional way to show your appreciation in an artful way.
-Metal memorial plaques can be beautiful, but they lack thought.
-These days, what you want are clearly legible picture plaques that do more than just harbor the names of donors.
+These can be beautiful, but they lack thought.
+Anymore, what you want are clearly legible donor plaques that do more than just harbor the names of donors.

-That’s not to say that metal memorial plaques aren’t great, but they simply aren’t as eye-catching as their counterparts in the digital age.
+That’s not to say that traditional donor plaques aren’t great, but they simply aren’t as eye-catching as their counterparts in the digital age.

 Donor Recognition Board Display

 Go digital with your entire donor recognition board display using a simple single LCD.
-Use the whole gamut of options to display campaign thermometers, live feeds of donations, display donor lists, and tell interactive or non-interactive donor and/or campaign stories.
-It’s similar to a digital picture plaque, but bigger.
+Use the whole gamut of options to display campaign thermometers, live feeds of donations, display donor lists, and tell interactive or non-interactive donor and/or campaign impact stories.
+It’s similar to digital donor plaques, but bigger.
 Bigger is better, or at least more impressive, and if we’re not aiming for impressive then how are we enticing donors?

 Digital Donor Recognition Wall